 Figure 7(a) shows that the rendering time increases as the fovea rate r_0 increases.
-It is because as r_0 increases, more wavelet coefficients are selected for rendering.
-For the same r_0 , the time for rendering with viewing angle at 45 degree is larger than that at 0 degree since there are more data to be processed in the shear-warp operation.
-The reason is also true for Figure 7(b) which shows that the rendering time increases as the viewing angle.
+This is because as r_0 increases, more wavelet coefficients are selected for rendering.
+For the same r_0 , the time for rendering with the viewing angle at 45 degrees is larger than that at 0 degree since there are more data to be processed in the shear-warp operation.
+The reason is also true for Fig. 7(b), which shows that the rendering time increases with the viewing angle.

 Figure 7(c) shows that the rendering time increases as the data width increases.
 When n is large, the time is proportional to n^2 as m is small.
-When the width increases from n = 1024 to 4096, although the data size increases by a factor of $4^3 = 64$, the rendering time only increases by approximately a factor of 6.86 when the viewing angle θ is 45 degree.
+When the width increases from n = 1024 to 4096, although the data size increases by a factor of $4^3 = 64$, the rendering time only increases by approximately a factor of 6.86 when the viewing angle θ is 45 degrees.